 In order to apply,

-- Complete and submit the application form (the application is closed for summer 2021; please check back next year!).
+- Complete and submit the application (the application for summer 2022 is closed).

 - Notify two people of your choosing to write letters of recommendation (you will be asked to provide their names and emails in the application and separate emails will be sent directly to them with a form to upload their letters).